johnfedoruk/bangular/aio/content/guide/npm-packages.md

 # Npm Packages

- The [**Angular CLI**](https://cli.angular.io/), Angular applications, and Angular itself depend upon features and functionality provided by libraries that are available as [**npm**](https://docs.npmjs.com/) packages.
+ The [**Bangular CLI**](https://cli.bangular.io/), Bangular applications, and Bangular itself depend upon features and functionality provided by libraries that are available as [**npm**](https://docs.npmjs.com/) packages.

 You can download and install these npm packages with the [**npm client**](https://docs.npmjs.com/cli/install), which runs as a node.js application.

 The [**yarn client**](https://yarnpkg.com/en/) is a popular alternative for downloading and installing npm packages.
-The Angular CLI uses `yarn` by default to install npm packages when you create a new project.
+The Bangular CLI uses `yarn` by default to install npm packages when you create a new project.

 <div class="l-sub-section">

-Node.js and npm are essential to Angular development.
+Node.js and npm are essential to Bangular development.

 [Get them now](https://docs.npmjs.com/getting-started/installing-node "Installing Node.js and updating npm") if they're not already installed on your machine.